UniCourt/Search-Workshop1/docs/git/git.md

     git config --global --list

 Add ssh keys to your GitHub account:

-    1. sudo apt install xclip
-    2. ssh-keygen -t ed25519 -C  "your_email"
+    1. ssh-keygen -t ed25519 -C  "your_email"
-    3. xclip -sel clip < ~/.ssh/id_ed25519.pub
+    2. cat ~/.ssh/id_ed25519.pub
-    4. Visit this url: https://github.com/settings/ssh/new.
+    3. Visit this url: https://github.com/settings/ssh/new.
 Paste the key and save.

 ## Fork a repository